AnjusriKandi/Sign-Language-Recognition/Readme.md

 #  Sign Language Recognition using CNN

-This project is a basic implementation of a **Sign Language Recognition System** using a **Convolutional Neural Network (CNN)**.
-The goal is to recognize hand gestures representing alphabet signs (A–Z) in **American Sign Language**, helping bridge communication gaps between the hearing and speech-impaired communities and others.
+<p align="justify">This project is a basic implementation of a **Sign Language Recognition System** using a **Convolutional Neural Network (CNN)**.
+The goal is to recognize hand gestures representing alphabet signs (A–Z) in **American Sign Language**, helping bridge communication gaps between the hearing and speech-impaired communities and others.</p>

 ## 📌 Features